jakobniinja/quarkus-car-exchange/README.md

 14/08 Added plenty of tests and got time to play with update ;)

-18/8 patch now working, not to happy with the readabilitty tho ``
+18/8 patch now working, not to happy with the readabilitty tho 18/8 clean code and some what simpler code + test coverage ``

 # quarkus-car-exchange